 On Codeship Pro, builds run on infrastructure equipped with version 18.03 of Docker.

-All incoming ports except for ssh port 22 are rejected by default except port 22, which is open to allow SSH debug sessions.
+All incoming ports are rejected by default except port 22, which is open to allow SSH debug sessions.
 Outgoing port 25 (SMTP) is closed by default so Codeship can’t be used for spamming.

 All builds on both Codeship Basic and Codeship Pro have 10gb of disk space allocation for the build environment.

 On Codeship Basic, a build can run for up to 3 hours, although builds will time out if there is no log activity for 10 minutes.